ComradDoge/DogeEU4/README.md

 - Redid the naval doctrine UI to allow for more doctrines to be seen.
 - Added a naval reform that does something funny with naval doctrines, tehe.
 - Tributaries will no longer be colored the overlords colour.
+- Palace of Constantinople monument is no longer TAG limited.

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>